HobnobMancer/pyrewton/index.md

 Additional optional flags are laid out in the [documentation]().

+The output printed to the terminal when invoking each of the CAZyme classifiers is still printed to the terminal when invoking the classifiers via `predict_cazymes.py`.
+Additionally, the terminal output is logged and written to a `.log` file for each CAZyme classifier and stored in the respecitive test set output directory.

 ### Calculating statistics

 To statistical evaluate the performance of the CAZyme classifiers, the Python scripts `calculate_stats_from_*.py` are used.